cnring18/cordova-build-increment/README.md

 <hook src="scripts/incrementBuildNum.js" type="after_build"/>
 ```

-Script is designed to increment the 'android-versionCode', 'ios-CFBundleVersion', 'osx-CFBundleVersion' and 'windows-packageVersion' fields for additional versioning or simply the version tag in the config.xml file.
+Script is designed to increment the `android-versionCode`, `ios-CFBundleVersion`, `osx-CFBundleVersion` and `windows-packageVersion` fields for additional versioning or simply the version tag in the config.xml file.

 ## Usage